 Josh has been in full-time ministry since 2004.
 Currently under the oversight and leadership of the Malachi Network and in partnership with various campus ministries, Josh serves the body of Christ as a campus pastor at Texas A&M University in College Station, Texas.
 One of his great passions is helping others understand the Bible.
 Josh is a teacher of the Scriptures with a particular emphasis on various subjects including the life of Christ, the Biblical story, the Great Commission, and the coming day of the Lord.
 The college years are a formative time for America's young people, where many often abandon their faith in Jesus.
-Josh is committed to teaching the Scriptures and discipling college students, endeavoring to strengthen them in their faith before they leave school to enter their careers.
+Josh is committed to making mature disciples of Jesus, endeavoring to strengthen students in their faith before they leave school to enter their careers.

 Before serving as a campus pastor, Josh worked with the Antioch Center for Training and Sending (ACTS), an overseas missionary sending organization based in Colorado Springs.
 Josh gave his time and energy to the ACTS Research division as a writer, researcher, and web developer.
 ACTS Research exists to serve the missions movement worldwide with resources that explore what it means to bear witness to Jesus in the hardest and darkest places of the earth.
 Josh continues to serve as a guest writer for the ACTS Research website.